From 30.000 feet#

 - Duplicate lane: duplicate a lane of an edge

-- Set custom shape: Allows drawing a custom junction shape via a #Modifiable Poly (see below).
+- Set custom shape: Allows drawing a custom connection shape via a #Modifiable Poly (see below).
 The shape is confirmed with <Enter>.

 - Set custom shape: Apply this shape to the current junction